 - San Francisco Bay Frozen Brine Shrimp

-Again, good quality foods like LRS and Rod's Food are worth the money if you plan on breeding.
-They're cleaner and both offer a blend specifically for breeders.
+High quality foods like LRS and Rod’s Food are worth the money if you plan on breeding.
+They’re cleaner and both offer a blend specifically for breeders, although that’s not completely necessary.

 Finally, I mentioned live foods.
-I've offered my fish live earthworms.
-Some fish love them and some get freaked out, so even if they don't eat them you get a little entertainment!
-Just kidding of course, but they're easy to collect, especially after a rain.
-Just look for the small one, bite size for a clownfish and rinse them first.
-Also be sure to remove any that they don't eat.
+I’ve offered my fish live earthworms.
+Some fish love them and some get freaked out, so even if they don’t eat them, you get a little entertainment!
+Just kidding of course, but they’re easy to collect, especially after a rain.
+Just look for small, one-bite sized worms for a clownfish and rinse them well first.
+Also be sure to remove any that they don’t eat.

 Brine or mysis shrimp are a common live food for clownfish too.
 Some pet stores carry them for food while other people hatch them and culture them on their own.
 Clownfish will also eat copepods and amphipods.

-One of the more unusual live items I've offered my clownfish is mosquito larvae.
-While I definitely would not recommend raising mosquito larvae (unless you are going to make sure they're all dead before they metamorphose into mosquitoes), I will say that my clownfish love them.
-I've never had one turn away from them.
-They're easy to find any time it's warm outside.
+One of the more unusual live items I’ve offered my clownfish is mosquito larvae.
+While I would not recommend raising mosquito larvae (unless you are going to make sure they’re all dead before they metamorphose into mosquitoes), I will say that my clownfish love them.
+I’ve never had one turn away from them.
+They’re easy to find any time it’s warm outside.
 Just look for standing water.
 You can net them out, rinse them and put them in with your fish.
-I only fed a few at a time because they won't live very long in salt water.
-However, they do live long enough to swim around and be incredibly enticing to clownfish.
+I only fed a few at a time because they won’t live very long in salt water.
+However, they do live long enough to swim and wriggle around near the surface of the water, which is incredibly enticing to clownfish.

 In general, the water conditions should be as pristine as possible.
 Regular water changes will help, as you’ll be feeding a lot and you may have a smaller water volume if you aren’t using your display tank as the breeding tank.